brgalloway/backup-ltm/README.md

-#Primitive automated backup solution for BIG-IP LTM
+# Primitive automated backup solution for BIG-IP LTM
 The script is to demostrate the flexibility of the BIG-IP platform.
 Showing that you can leverage the Linux Guest OS and crontab to expand on its basic functionality.

-Setup your crontab This one runs at 11:30PM every night
+Setup your crontab.
+This one runs at 11:30PM every night
 ```
 # vi /etc/crontab
 # For help with crontab: http://crontab-generator.org/